Cash Accounting VAT Scheme - What is the VAT Cash Accounting Scheme?

 To use the Cash Accounting VAT Scheme, your business must:

 - Be registered for VAT.

-- Have an estimated taxable turnover of less than £1.35 million over the next 12 months – VAT taxable turnover include everything you sell that is not exempt from VAT.
-So long as you registered for the scheme with a turnover of less than £1.35 million, you can continue to use the Cash Accounting VAT scheme until your taxable turnover reaches £1.6 million.
+- Have an estimated taxable turnover of less than £1.35 million over the next 12 months – VAT taxable turnover includes everything you sell that is not exempt from VAT.
+If you register for the scheme with a turnover of less than £1.35 million, you can continue to use the Cash Accounting VAT scheme until your taxable turnover reaches £1.6 million.